Take Time to Understand Dementia

-Misplaced car keys are going to happen.
+Misplacing car keys is going to happen.
 Likewise, skipping a dose of medication is not necessarily cause for concern.

-There are, however, key warning signs to consider if you are concerned that a loved one might be among the 5.8 million Americans, including nearly 300,000 Arkansans, living with Alzheimer’s Disease or another dementia.
+There are, however, key warning signs to consider if you are concerned that a loved one might be among the 5.8 million Americans, including more than 300,000 Arkansans, living with Alzheimer’s Disease or another dementia.

 We all have “senior moments.”
 Symptoms of dementia are something else entirely.